samir20-23/Cyber_security/README.md

 ---

 With this structure, you can easily explain how to bypass or disable SmartScreen while adding helpful gifs for clarity.

+## General Information

+Wireshark is a network traffic analyzer, or "sniffer," for Windows, Linux, macOS, *BSD, and other Unix-like operating systems.
+It uses Qt, a graphical user interface library, and libpcap and npcap as packet capture and filtering libraries.

+The Wireshark distribution also comes with TShark, a line-oriented sniffer (similar to Sun's snoop or tcpdump) that uses the same dissection, capture-file reading and writing, and packet filtering code as Wireshark.
+Additionally, it includes **editcap**, which is a program to read capture files and write the packets from that capture file, possibly in a different capture file format, and with some packets possibly removed from the capture.

+The official home of Wireshark is [Wireshark Official Website](https://www.wireshark.org).

+The latest distribution can be found at [Wireshark Downloads](https://www.wireshark.org/download).

+---

+## Installation

+Wireshark is regularly built and tested on the following platforms:

+  - **Microsoft Windows**
+  - **Linux (Ubuntu)**
+  - **macOS / OS X**

+Official installation packages are available for **Windows** and **macOS**.

+It is available as either a standard or add-on package for many popular Linux distributions, including Debian, Ubuntu, Fedora, CentOS, RHEL, Arch, Gentoo, openSUSE, FreeBSD, DragonFly BSD, NetBSD, and OpenBSD.

+Additionally, it is available through many third-party packaging systems such as **Homebrew** for macOS and **pkgsrc** for BSD-based systems.

+To install Wireshark on **Windows**, follow the instructions below:

+1. Download the **Wireshark Installer** for Windows from the official website.
+2. Run the installer and follow the on-screen instructions.
+3. During installation, you may need to choose to install **Npcap** (used for packet capture) if it is not already installed on your system.

+### Dependencies for Building Wireshark on Windows

+- **Python 3**: Required for building Wireshark.
+- **AsciiDoctor**: Needed for building the documentation, including the man pages.
+- **Perl and flex**: Required for generating some of the source code.

+Make sure these dependencies are installed before starting the build process.

+For full installation instructions, check the **INSTALL** file and the **Developer's Guide** at [Wireshark Developer's Guide](https://www.wireshark.org/docs/wsdg_html_chunked/).

+---

+## Usage

+To capture packets from the network on Windows, you need to ensure the following:

+- **Wireshark** and **TShark** should be run with administrator privileges for capturing live network data.
+- For packet capture, you need to make sure **Npcap** is correctly installed and functioning.

+To run Wireshark or TShark:

+1. Open **Wireshark** from the Start Menu (or launch **TShark** from the Command Prompt).
+2. Select the network interface from which to capture packets.
+3. Begin packet capture to analyze network traffic.

+You can also use **dumpcap**, a simplified capture tool for use with specific user permissions.

+---

+## Multiple File Types

+Wireshark can read packets from a variety of different file types, and it can transparently read compressed versions of those files.
+Currently supported compression formats are:

+- **GZIP**
+- **LZ4**
+- **ZSTD**

+Wireshark can read compressed files with no additional setup if the required compression libraries were available when Wireshark was compiled.

+If you want to turn off support for specific formats, you can disable them at compile time by passing the appropriate options to the CMake build.

+---

+## SNMP

+Wireshark can perform basic decoding of SNMP packets.
+You can also use the **libsmi** library for more sophisticated SNMP packet decoding, reading MIB files to display OIDs and variable binding values.

+---

+## How to Report a Bug

+If you encounter a bug, please report it on the [Wireshark GitLab Issues Page](https://gitlab.com/wireshark/wireshark/-/issues).

+When reporting a bug:

+1. Provide the full build information from the "About Wireshark" section or the output of `wireshark -v` for Wireshark bugs.
+2. Include the command used to invoke Wireshark or TShark.
+3. If the bug is related to a specific trace file, attach the file (ensuring it does not contain sensitive data).

+If Wireshark crashes with errors like "segmentation violation" or "bus error," you can help developers by providing a **stack trace** using a debugger like **gdb**.

+---

+## License

+Wireshark is distributed under the **GNU GPLv2** license.
+Please refer to the `COPYING` file for the full text of the license.

+Wireshark allows users to modify and distribute the source code, but redistribution must comply with the terms of the GPLv2.

+Certain utilities distributed with the Wireshark source code are licensed under different licenses compatible with GPLv2.
+For example, the **pidl utility** (tools/pidl) is licensed under **GPLv3+**.

+---

+## Disclaimer

+There is no warranty, expressed or implied, associated with this product.
+Use at your own risk.

+For further details, please consult the **README** and the Wireshark Documentation available at [Wireshark Documentation](https://www.wireshark.org/docs/).

+---

+If you need additional assistance or have specific issues, please reach out to the Wireshark team at:

+- **Gerald Combs** <gerald@wireshark.org>
+- **Gilbert Ramirez** <gram@alumni.rice.edu>
+- **Guy Harris** <gharris@sonic.net>

+---